js-uri/cs/Writerside/topics/csc200ee/csc_200_ee_schedule_syllabi.md

 ### Course Description

 <note>
-<p>An integrated symbolic, numerical, and graphical approach to computer problem solving.
+<p>An integrated symbolic, numerical, and graphical approach to computer problem-solving.
 Structured design; fundamental programming techniques.
 Computer algebra systems.
 Scientific, engineering, and mathematical applications.</p>
 <i>Prerequisite: Credit, or concurrent enrollment, in MTH 131 or 141.
 Not for major credit in computer science.
 May not be taken for credit by students with credit in CSC 201
 or 211.</i>
 </note>